-James Forman, Jr. is a Professor of Law at Yale Law School, like his experience as a public defender, informs and contextualizes his analysis of American criminal justice.
+His position as professor at Yale Law School, like his experience as a public defender, informs and contextualizes his analysis of American criminal justice.
 Professor Forman is a graduate of Atlanta’s Roosevelt High School, Brown University, and Yale Law School, and was a law clerk for Judge William Norris of the U.S. Court of Appeals for the Ninth Circuit and Justice Sandra Day O’Connor of the United States Supreme Court.

-After clerking, he joined the Public Defender Service in Washington, D.C., where for six years he represented both juveniles and adults charged with crimes.
-Public speaking was a crucial part of his job as a public defender, as winning a case depended on persuading juries and judges with oral advocacy.
+After clerking, he joined the Public Defender Service in Washington, D.C., where for six years he represented juveniles and adults charged with crimes.
+Public speaking was a crucial part of the job: Winning a case depended on persuading juries and judges.

-During his time as a public defender, Professor Forman became frustrated with the lack of education and job training opportunities for his clients.
-In 1997, he and David Domenici founded the See Forever Foundation, which, that same year, opened the Maya Angelou Public Charter School, an alternative school for school dropouts and youth who had been arrested.
+During his work as a public defender, Professor Forman became frustrated with the lack of education and job training opportunities for his clients.
+In 1997, he and David Domenici founded the See Forever Foundation, which, that same year, opened the Maya Angelou Public Charter School——an alternative school for school dropouts and youth who had been arrested.
 Over the next decade the foundation expanded to a second campus and then a third, launching the Maya Angelou Academy for incarcerated young men in 2007.
-The D.C. prison’s education program——long considered an abysmal failure, has been transformed under the leadership of the Maya Angelou staff; the court monitor overseeing D.C.’s juvenile system called the turnaround “extraordinary.”
+The D.C. prison’s education program——long considered an abysmal failure——has been transformed under the leadership of the Maya Angelou staff.
+The court monitor overseeing D.C.’s juvenile system called the turnaround “extraordinary.”

-Professor Forman teaches Constitutional Law, Race and the Criminal Justice System, and the Educational Opportunity and Juvenile Justice Clinic.
-In the clinic, Professor Forman and his students represent young people facing expulsion from school for discipline violations, and they work to keep their clients in school and on track towards graduation.
+Professor Forman currently teaches Constitutional Law, Race and the Criminal Justice System, and the Educational Opportunity and Juvenile Justice Clinic.
+In the clinic, Professor Forman and his students represent young people facing expulsion from school for discipline violations.
+His team works to keep their clients in school and on track towards graduation.

-Professor Forman teaches, writes and speaks about criminal and juvenile justice, education law and policy, and the school-to-prison pipeline.
+In addition, Professor Forman writes and speaks about criminal and juvenile justice, education law and policy, and the school-to-prison pipeline.
 His writing has appeared in The Atlantic, the New York Times, the Boston Review, and the Nation.
-Professor Forman’s book, Locking Up Our Own: Crime and Punishment in Black America, was published in the spring of 2017 by Farrar Straus and Giroux.

 Locking Up Our OwnCrime and Punishment in Black America